Here is your translated text in American English:

-Whether you’re an IT services company, a DSC, an agency or even a freelance consultant in the field of IT development, it’s essential to keep track of the time spent on your assignments, especially when you commit to a fixed-price contract.
-This is of vital importance, not only for monitoring profitability, but also for maintaining a healthy, transparent relationship with your customers.
+Whether you are an IT services company, a digital services firm, an agency, or even a freelance consultant in software development, tracking the time spent on your projects is essential—especially when working on a fixed-price contract.
+This is crucial not only for monitoring profitability but also for maintaining a healthy and transparent relationship with your clients.

-Having a clear and precise idea of the scope of the work carried out in relation to what was initially agreed in the specifications enables you to highlight the “work still to be done” and avoid any surprises or misunderstandings with the client.
-This is all the more crucial in the IT sector, where projects can rapidly evolve and become complex, requiring technical assistance and rigorous follow-up.
+Having a clear and precise understanding of the work completed versus what was initially agreed upon in the project specifications allows you to highlight the “remaining work” and avoid any surprises or misunderstandings with the client.
+This is even more critical in the IT sector, where projects can quickly evolve and become complex, requiring technical support and rigorous oversight.

-Of course, the success of this approach is intrinsically linked to your ability to integrate these monitoring practices into the day-to-day running of your company, while ensuring that your teams’ skills are enhanced so that they can evolve in line with these new working methods.
+Of course, the success of this approach is inherently tied to your ability to integrate these tracking practices into your company’s daily operations while ensuring that your teams develop the necessary skills to adapt to these new working methods.

-You’re probably asking yourself a lot of questions: How can you optimize the tracking of intervention time without disrupting the established order?
-How can I provide my customers with an exhaustive, seamless view of project progress?
-How do you ensure the implementation of a solution that meets the specific needs of each job, while staying on time and on budget?
+You’re probably asking yourself many questions: How can I optimize time tracking without disrupting existing workflows?
+How can I provide my clients with a complete and flawless view of project progress?
+How can I implement a solution that meets the specific needs of each project while staying within deadlines and budget?

-By taking these factors into account, and implementing the necessary resources, you’ll be able to meet the challenges of time tracking in fixed-price projects, while minimizing the risk of penalties and maximizing your chances of success.
+By considering these factors and implementing the necessary measures, you will be well-equipped to tackle the challenges of time tracking in both fixed-price and time-and-materials projects—minimizing the risk of penalties while maximizing your chances of success.

 What are the obstacles to tracking time spent?